mjrgh/PinscapePico/README.md

 a more powerful platform than the KL25Z, so I wanted to make a fresh start to take advantage of the Pico's expanded capabilities.
 Pinscape Pico has all (I'm pretty sure) of the features of the original KL25Z Pinscape, plus some neat new tricks.
-It's also a little more "technical" than the KL25Z system, but also more powerful and flexible.
+It's a little more "technical" than the KL25Z system, but also more powerful and flexible.

 <a href="ScreenShots/ConfigToolMain.png"><img src="ScreenShots/ConfigToolMain-Thumb.png"></a>